James J. Winebrake, Ph.D.

 Rochester Institute of Technology, Dean, College of Liberal Arts, January 2011 to July 2020.

-Dean of a college that includes 18 social science and humanities departments and programs; over 170 full-time faculty and several hundred part-time faculty; 15 undergraduate degrees; and 5 graduate degrees.
+Dean of a college that included 18 social science and humanities departments and programs; over 170 full-time faculty and several hundred part-time faculty; 15 undergraduate degrees; and 5 graduate degrees.
 Experienced in developing policies and approaches for effective college management; increasing sponsored research and scholarship; enhancing faculty diversity and inclusion; and creating interdisciplinary curricular options that integrate the liberal arts with professional degrees.
-Led college through deployment of new general education curriculum; conversion of academic calendar from quarters to semesters; development of innovative budgeting approaches; implementation of intersession and summer programming; university and college strategic planning processes; expansion of international education activities; fundraising; and curriculum development related to new degrees, minors, and general education offerings.
+Led college through deployment of a new general education curriculum; conversion of academic calendar from quarters to semesters; development of innovative budgeting approaches; implementation of intersession and summer programming; university and college strategic planning processes; expansion of international education activities; fundraising; and curriculum development related to new degrees, minors, and general education offerings.

 Rochester Institute of Technology, Chair, Department of STS/Public Policy, August 2002 to January 2011.